Auto Repair Negligence a Factor in Accidents & Road Fatalities

 Many of these catastrophic accidents occur as a result of vehicle repair negligence, within auto repair shops or car dealerships.
 Too often, defective vehicle conditions go unidentified or uncorrected.
-Professional mechanics also regularly perform the wrong service, install parts incorrectly or fail to warn customers of potential issues that place the car owner, passengers and other drivers at an increased risk for injury and death.
+Professional mechanics also regularly perform the wrong service.
+They also install parts incorrectly or fail to warn customers of potential issues that place the car owner, passengers and other drivers at an increased risk for injury and death.

-According to the Federal Trade Commission, auto repair fraud consistently ranks among the top consumer complaints they receive.
-Although most auto repair shops are competent, some operators are irresponsible, and perform unsatisfactory work that endangers the lives of everyone on the road.
+According to the Federal Trade Commission, auto repair fraud consistently ranks among the top consumer complaints.
+Although most auto repair shops are competent, some operators are irresponsible.
+Auto repair shops perform unsatisfactory work that endangers the lives of everyone on the road.

 “My firm is involved in a variety of civil litigation matters.
 One type of case that has occurred several times over the years and we’ve had success handling are automotive dealership negligence claims.
 One example of a case I had early on in my career involved a defect in a trailing arm of a steering system in a Ford.
 What ultimately happened in this case, it was a one car accident where my client was driving on the highway and the car jumped very hard to the right, causing a rollover and a severe spinal cord injury, resulting in quadriplegia.